villekf/OMEGA-doc/docs/source/corrections.rst

 variable.
 Same variance reduction (``options.scatter_variance_reduction``) and smoothing operations (``options.scatter_smoothing``) can be applied to the scatter data as well.
 You can also normalize PET scatter data with
 ``options.normalize_scatter`` if you use normalization correction.
 In Python, you need to make sure the data is Fortran-ordered!

+By default the scatter correction is either subtracted from the measurements (if precorrected) or added to the forward projection (if ordinary Poisson, i.e. ``options.corrections_during_reconstruction = true``).
+However, it is possible to have multiplicative scatter correction instead.
+In such a case, the scatter data is instead multiplied with the projector operators.
+To enable this, set ``options.subtract_scatter = false``.
+Variance reduction, normalization and/or smoothing should not be used in this case.
+Otherwise the process is similar, i.e. add the data into ``options.ScatterC``.

 .. note::

-	For custom reconstructions using the projector operators, scatter has to be handled manually by the user.
+	For custom reconstructions using the projector operators, scatter has to be handled manually by the user. ``options.subtract_scatter = false`` case should work automatically, but this is untested.

 Attenuation correction
 ----------------------